The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 What proportion of the population receives social assistance?

-The proportion of people under 65 receiving ODSP decreased in 2022-23, which is the third year in a row.
+The proportion of people under 65 receiving ODSP decreased to 3.9 per cent in 2023-24, the fourth year in a row the number decreased.
 Previously, the proportion had increased consistently since 2005-06, reaching a high of 4.3 per cent in 2019-20.

 Who is receiving social assistance (disaggregated data)?